 Family and Caregiver Support

 If you are caring for a loved one, you may have little or no time for yourself.
 We offer respite care to give you that time.
 A caring and dependable volunteer will come to your home and stay with your loved one so you can run errands, visit friends or take a walk.
-Hospice patients may also go to our inpatient facility, the extraordinary Hospice Atlanta Center, for up to five consecutive nights to give their caregivers respite time.
+Hospice patients may also go to our inpatient facility, Hospice Atlanta Center, for up to five consecutive nights to give their caregivers respite time.
 Additionally, our Alzheimer’s, Parkinson’s and Long-Term Care at Home programs offer respite care in the home.

 We do all we can to assist you in your caregiving duties.
 This support includes: